Barber Earns $50K Account!

 Barber earns 50k Account

-Barbe earns 50k account: “One of the main things that trading will teach you is to be humble, as you will be humbled by the markets.
-Learning to take profits, and learning to wait for your setups.
+Barbe earns 50k account: “One of the main things that simulated trading will teach you is to be humble, as you will be humbled by the markets.
+Learning to take virtual profit., and learning to wait for your setups.
 That’s the most important part. .” – Johnny

 This week we take a look at Johnny, one of our newest funded traders who just earned his $50k funded account.
 We will go through his journey, and forex beginnings, and take a look into his strategy plus how this barber earns 50k account.